beesuut/phys77-proj/README.md

 # Notes on readability:

 Comments should be lowercase and begin with a space

     '# example comment'

 Inline comments should be tabbed at least once

-'#%%' used as a comment to separate sections of code within a single file
+Different comment to separate sections of code within a single file (also allows for python file to be run in blocks like a notebook)

-    Also allows for python file to be run in blocks (like a notebook)
+    '#%% defining initial conditions'